sbriggs-wtc/Laravel_CRUD_API/README.md

 # Laravel_CRUD_API

-## What you will need to run this program:
+## What you will need to run this app:
 - Docker https://hub.docker.com/editions/community/docker-ce-desktop-windows/

 Steps to setup this application: